 Every small step brings you closer to your goals.

-When we aren’t inspired by the space where we live, we look to redesign it to be more in line with our personality, land style.
+When we aren’t inspired by the space where we live, we look to redesign it to be more in line with our personality and style.
 When we are bored with the way we look, we seek help from a stylist to get a makeover.
-What happens when we are bored or frustrated with our job?
+What happens when we are demotivated or frustrated with our job?
 In this article we explore how altering our behaviour and taking proactive steps can help us find fulfilment in our current job that’s not currently motivating us.

 So you hate your job?
 Maybe hate is a strong word, but for sure you are not totally happy.
 Your job might not be fully aligned with your current knowledge and skills, it does not give you the opportunity to grow, or seem pointless and has no meaningful function for society.
 Whatever it may be the underlying issue is that in some way the job and you don’t fully match.
 This might sound that you should seek to be in a job that feels like the perfect relationship.
 I wouldn’t go that far, but if you view your job as an activity that’s aligned with your values and/or short-term or long-term goals, it is easier to get out of bed and go to work.